cadadr/www/Readme.markdown

 departing too much from an [essential web look][mofo].
-Sticking to good simple HTML and minimal styling, and avoiding unnecessary interaction ensures that the pages are accessible to the differently abled and to people lacking decent [internet access][netspds], they [respect readers' decisions][cascade], eat up less resources, and maintain a nice, sustainable [BMI][webobesity] level.
+Sticking to good simple HTML and minimal styling, and avoiding unnecessary interaction ensures that the pages are accessible to the differently abled and to people lacking decent [internet access][netspds], that they [respect readers' decisions][cascade], eat up less resources, and maintain a nice, sustainable [BMI][webobesity] level.

 [Hakyll]: https://jaspervdj.be/hakyll/